conda-forge/cfep/cfep-19.md

  - The core dev team will aim to declare pinning epochs with a frequency of at most ~6 months.
 Only at most two pinning epochs are allowed at any one time.
  - Each pinning epoch will come with a metapackage that has the pins as run constraints to help keep environments on a single set of pinnings.
-This packages will be called `conda-forge-release` with an appropriate version number in the form of `<year>.<month>` (e.g., `2020.06`) that corresponds to the pinning file.
+This packages will be called `conda-forge-release` with the version of the pinning epoch.

 ## Rationale